CourseNotesBTH/DV1550/README.md

 # Quickstart
 <a name="quickstart"></a>

 Each folder in this repository holds a PDF file explaining the assignment.
-If there are help files present, these will be in "helpFiles.zip".
+If there are help files present, these will be in "helpfiles.zip".
 Each folder within the assignment folder is a solution to the assignment, contributed by a student.

 ```
 C_DV1550: